 Limits of detection

 Method Detection Limits (MDL), the lowest concentration of a parameter that an analytical procedure can reliably detect, have been established by the University of Washington Marine Chemistry Laboratory.
-The MDLs are the same as those reported to South Slough in the 2004 and 2005 metadata because according to the laboratory manager, she has not rechecked their instrumentation since October 2002.
-When we asked for updated MDLs the lab manager reported that the instrumentation does not drift enough to constitute the time and cost that goes into determining the MDLs.
+MDL values are provided annually by the University of Washington Marine Chemistry Laboratory.

 Method detection limits for each laboratory parameter reported